News

 It helped that I teamed up with a phenomenal co-writer and creative producer to eventually get our action script to Hollywood.
 It also helped that I began a long collaboration with my friend Oliver Semple to develop a “brain trust” of scripts and concepts that are still in development and being fired off to producers.
 But it really helped that it gradually started sinking in during the pandemic that life is short, and I was born to write scripts and daydream them into existence.

 This trilogy is for all those near-misses and nowhere-near misses.
 It’s for all the years I got enthusiastic about a script that ended up as a treatment or half-written story.
 Some of those ideas have blossomed into this trilogy, so it was all really a proving ground for something bigger.
-I’m making up for lost time.
+I’m making up for lost time, I hope I’ve explained that by now.

 Unofficial Trilogy